20 Non-Perishable Foods with a Long Shelf Life

 Dried pasta

-Pasta is certainly one of the most versatile non-perishable foods, because it can be enjoyed in a wide variety of ways, from traditional Italian food to casseroles, frittatas and soups.
-Per the USDA, it can be stored in a cool, dry pantry for two years with no fear of it degrading, though after that, it might start to get stale and have a musty, “off” flavor when cooked.
+Pasta is a versatile non-perishable food that can be enjoyed in a variety of ways, from traditional Italian food to casseroles, frittatas and soups.
+According to the USDA, it can be stored in a cool, dry pantry for two years with no fear of it degrading, though after that, it might start to get stale and have a musty, “off” flavor when cooked.
 Tiny insects can also make their way into still-sealed packages, even if your pantry is super clean.
 So if your pasta is on the old side, check the water after you add the noodles.

 Winslow Productions/Getty Images